pelithne/k8s/workshop.md

   <img width="40%" height="40%" hspace="0" src="./media/import-repo-2.png">
 </p>

 When the import is finished, you will have your own version of the repository in Azure Devops.
-The parts that you will work with in this part of the tutorial are located in the ````application/azure-vote-app```` folder.
+The code that you will work with in this part of the tutorial are located in the ````application/azure-vote-app```` folder.

 In order for for Azure Devops to use the container that you created in previous steps, you (once again!) need to update the Kubernetes Manifest.
 Navigate to the manifest named ````azure-vote-all-in-one-redis.yaml```` in the application folder.

-### Note: The repo you imported is the "original" repo, which does not have any of the changes you made before, so you start from "scratch".
+#### Note: The repo you imported is the "original" repo, which does not have any of the changes you made before, so you start from "scratch".

 You can edit the file in your browser by selecting **edit** in the top toolbar.
 Scroll down in the file, and change